 We are receiving many questions about COVID-19 and how our churches and ministries should respond.
-We will work to keep this post up to date at new information comes in.
+We will work to keep this post up to date as new information comes in.

-Recommendations for suspending in person gatherings at Desert Southwest Conference churches and fellowships.
+What are the latest recommendations for suspending in-person gatherings at Desert Southwest Conference churches and fellowships?

-The Bishop has issued guidance to pastors to continue to suspend all in person worship, gatherings, and activities at all churches and fellowships in the Desert Southwest Conference until further notice.
-The Bishop, in consultation with conference leadership, will continue to evaluate this recommendation and will communicate with the DSC every Wednesday with further instructions and guidance.
+The Bishop has issued guidance to pastors in-person gatherings and activities at all churches and fellowships in the Desert Southwest Conference until further notice.
+The Bishop, in consultation with conference leadership, will continue to evaluate this recommendation and will regularly communicate with the DSC with further instructions and guidance.

-- The conference is making these recommendations based on the guidance of the CDC, state and local health organizations, and government officials.
+- The DSC COVID-19 Response Team is making these recommendations based on the guidance of the CDC, state and local health organizations, and government officials.
 We recommend that you check with your local health department and government agencies to know what the specific conditions and guidance is for your area.

 Desert Southwest Conference Office staff will be working from home throughout this time of suspension.
 The physical building will be closed, but the conference will still be receiving mail, phone calls, and emails.
 Our staff is working tirelessly to make sure you have the resources you need to continue your mission and ministry during this time.